vgavrilova/Point/README.md

 Hello everyone!

-In this code the points in 2D space are represented.
+In this code the points are represented in 2D space.
 I've created this project for better understanding of classes and constructors in Java.

 In this procram you can calculate: <br>